raivatshah/CS2100/revision.md

 | sign |   | digit | | digit | | digit | | digit | | digit | | digit | | digit |

-Representation range from -127 to 127 (inclusive in base 10)
+Representation for 8 bit ranges from -127 to 127 (inclusive in base 10)

 For n-bit sign-and-magnitude representation, range of values is [-2^n-1, 2^n-1].
 Only one zero.